 We have also been conducting research into current church plants within our Fellowship.
 You can read more about the project here and see the data on the map below:

 If you can’t see the map above then click here to have a look.
-If you can see the map, click the Full Screen button on the top right to see the key.
+If you can see the map, click the button on the top left of the map to see the key.

 Find out more about our Go Into initiative and the 50 places included.